dmorse/pscfpp/README.md

 structure as an additional command line parameter, which specifies the number 1, 2, or 3 of coordinates along which the structure is periodic.
 This provided as an integer argument of the -d option.
-The usual syntax for invoking pscf_pc for a three dimensional structure (e.g., a network phase or an arrangement of spheres), while also using the -e  option, is thus
+The usual syntax for invoking pscf_pc for a three dimensionally periodic structure (e.g., a network phase or an arrangement of spheres), while also using the -e
+option, is thus
 ```
-pscf_pc -e -d 3 -p param -c command
+pscf_pc -d 3 -e -p param -c command
 ```
 The syntax for a simulation of one-dimensional lamellar phase would instead use 1 as the argument of the -d option.
 The syntax for invoking